-“My junior year at the Mount I was commissioned into the Army Nurse Corps,” says Jane (Hendricks) Cook ’91.
+“My junior year at the Mount I was commissioned into the Army Nurse Corps,” says Jane (Landau) Cook ’91.
 “I wanted to change my life.
 I didn’t know I would be a witness to history.”

 Cook’s first post was in Berlin, Germany, right after the wall came down.
 She also served in Desert Storm and Operation Enduring Freedom.
 Then in 2009, Cook got another phone call.
 “The Army wanted to know if I was interested in going back into a combat zone,” she says. “ Without hesitation, I said ‘Yes.’”